Written by our Subject Matter Experts, Updated on January 20, 2021

 Laws are in place to protect the arrested person, especially during this vulnerable and difficult time.
 If the arrested individual is stuck in jail without a bail amount set, or if the bail amount is set at a price that’s above their financial means, then that individual has the right to bring their case to the overseeing judge and the Court of Appeals where they can claim improper process and a lack of fair due-process around reducing the bail amount.
 Each county and jurisdiction handles this process differently – some more pro-defendant vs others who are more firm in holding the position that was initially set.
 This is one of the main reasons why bail reform is a sensitive topic.

-Who Sets The Bail Amount?
+Who Sets The Bail Amounts by Crime?

 The bail amount can be set forth in the bail schedule for each county jail, or by a judge or magistrate.

-- Bail Schedule
+Bail Schedule

 The magistrate is an official who is below the judge.
 Magistrates often handle the process of setting the initial bail amount per county guidelines.
 They are used more frequently if bail schedules are not publicly accessible in their jurisdiction, and they handle lighter crimes like misdemeanors but also various felonies.
 A meeting can be set with the magistrate to push back on the bail amount set if the bail price was set at an unreasonable amount for the defendant.